Blood in the Urine (Hematuria)

 - kidney stones

-In rare cases, hematuria can be a sign of something more serious, like a blood disease or a blood clot.
-If something like that is going on, hematuria will usually be one of many other symptoms.
+In rare cases, hematuria can be a sign of kidney cancer or bladder cancer, a blood disease, or a blood clot.
+If something like that is going on, hematuria usually will be one of many symptoms.

-Very occasionally, what looks like hematuria might be something else.
-It’s possible (though unlikely) that things like food dye, beets, or certain medications can make a person’s urine look red.
+Sometimes what looks like hematuria might be something else.
+Things like food dye, some foods (like beets or blackberries), a girl’s monthly period (menstruation), and some prescription medicines can make pee look red.